Planning a wedding abroad yourself is absolutely possible. We did it…so I’m sure you’ll be able to as well!

 - You will gain an incredible amount of knowledge and new skills

-Our Weddings Abroad eBook (PDF) Planning Guide
+Our Step-by-Step Planning Guide (PDF)

 There are over 170 pages to help with every stage of the planning process.
 Inside we’ll work on the big picture and I’ll give you the tools you need to confidently and calmly plan your wedding abroad.

 As well as my own personal experience, you’ll receive hints and tips from other couples who have been married abroad and fab advice from wedding professionals who do this day in and day out!